chenkang455/TRMD/README.md

 pip install -r requirements.txt
 ```
 ### 2. Download datasets
-You can download our trained models, synthesized dataset GOPRO and real event dataset REBlur from [Google Drive]().
+You can download our trained models, synthesized dataset GOPRO and real event dataset REBlur (from [EFNet](https://github.com/AHupuJR/EFNet)) from [Google Drive]().

-Place the downloaded models and datasets according to the following directory structure:
+Place the downloaded models and datasets (path defined in config.yaml) according to the following directory structure:
 ```
 ├── Data
 │   ├── GOPRO